 Kratom contains up to about 66% mitragynine, which is responsible for a great deal of the plant’s analgesic, antitussive, antidiarrheal, adrenergic and antimalarial properties.
 It acts as weak opioid receptor agonist that has high affinity for the µ-opioid receptors.
 Although the FDA continues to spread fabricated stories about the dangers of kratom, studies following a dose-adjusted protocol have found mitragynine to be no more than one-tenth the strength of morphine (Kikura-Hanajiri et al., 2009).
 Its effects slightly vary from person to person and mostly depends upon one’s individual sensitivity and internal chemistry.

-As of the date of this writing, all available reports of kratom toxicity have involved other, or multiple, drugs or subjects with histories of poor health.
+As of the date of this writing, all available reports of fatal kratom overdoses have involved other, often multiple, drugs or subjects with histories of poor health.
 To date, there has been zero cases of death in which kratom was ascertained to be the sole cause.
 One would become violently sick long before reaching such a level of toxicity in the blood.
 The leaves of the kratom tree have generations upon generations worth of heavy usage within Southeast Asian culture, so real-world application in humans has certainly been evaluated.
 That said, there have been kratom products that were found to contain adulterants, and even recreational drugs.
 When deciding to consume kratom, it is of vital importance to select only pure, organic kratom with no additives.

 On the original question regarding kratom safety, we have some information from real academics, scientists, doctors, and others qualified to speak on the subject, though this short list is non-exhaustive: